Hair Color

 After Toner

 Toners (sometimes referred to as Gloss) are most often used in conjunction with highlighting and other bleaching services, such as a Balayage, to ensure that the final results are perfect.
-Stylists use lightener (bleach) to lighten the hair to a desired hair color level.
+Stylists use lightener (bleach) to lighten the hair to a desired hair color level (also referred to as its shade or depth).
 Level is defined on a scale of 1 to 10.
 A level 1 hair color is the darkest black color hair can be, and level 10 is the lightest blonde color.
 The tone of that level is defined by how much warmth (also known as brassiness) is in any hair color level.
 Natural tones of bleached hair are typically warm (golden).
-A toner is used to tweak the tone to a more desirable shade.
+A toner is used to tweak the color to the desired shade.
 Tones can be made warm, cool or neutral.

 Usually, toner will be applied at the shampoo bowl after lightening and typically takes 10-20 minutes to process.

-Your stylist will usually use different levels and shades of toner to create your desired look.
-Often “tapping” the root with a darker level color and melting a higher level down to blend lightened hair.
+Your stylist will typically use different shades of toner to create your desired look.
+Often “tapping” the root with a darker level color and “melting” a higher level down to blend the lightest hair in the ends.

 Toner can be applied in between color services, not just right after one, so the color lasts and looks fresh longer.